keras-team/keras-io/examples/vision/md/adain.md

 of another.
-This was first introduced in the seminal paper ["A Neural Algorithm of Artistic Style"](https://arxiv.org/abs/1508.06576) by Gatys et al. A major limitation of the technique proposed in this work is in it's runtime, as the algorithm uses a slow iterative optimization process.
+This was first introduced in the seminal paper ["A Neural Algorithm of Artistic Style"](https://arxiv.org/abs/1508.06576) by Gatys et al. A major limitation of the technique proposed in this work is in its runtime, as the algorithm uses a slow iterative optimization process.

-Future papers that introduced
+Follow-up papers that introduced
 [Batch Normalization](https://arxiv.org/abs/1502.03167),
 [Instance Normalization](https://arxiv.org/abs/1701.02096) and
 [Conditional Instance Normalization](https://arxiv.org/abs/1610.07629)